Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 **Note** While you can certainly get up and running with your own pod by using a self-signed SSL certificate, your pod may not be able to communicate with all other pods.
 It is therefore recommended that you use a certificate issued from a trusted Certificate Authority.
 Unfortunately, this also means that CaCert certificates won't work.
 They are not (yet) part of most certificate bundles.

+## Pointing out the obvious

+We frequently see people doing everything as **root**.
+If you think that's a good idea: **It's not**.
+It's the worst thing you can do!
+All programs will either tell you to run them as root or ask you for the password. **Do not start anything as root if it's not explicitly requested by it or this guide.** Just use your normal user or create an own system user for Diaspora.

 ## Preparing your system

 In order to run Diaspora, you will need to install the following dependencies (specific instructions